vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_06_implement_event_support_asc.md

 ### Use an existing microservice to send events to the Event Hub resource

 You will now implement the functionality that will allow you to emulate sending events from a third party system to the telemetry Event Hub.
-You can find this third party system in the **extra** folder of the starter project.
+You can find this third party system in the **events** folder of the starter project.

    > **Note**: This folder contains the content of the **producer** directory available from https://github.com/Azure/azure-event-hubs-for-kafka/tree/master/quickstart/java**